Mid-Year Winter Orientation Schedule

 Saturday & Sunday

-Students who still need to complete their health forms must visit the Student Health today.
+Students who still need to complete their health forms must visit Student Health Center today.

 Students will need to visit the Business Office to settle any outstanding balances or handle other financial issues today.

 A student must register their vehicle online before matriculating.
 If you have not registered online beforehand, take your vehicle license plate number and year information to the Campus Police Station in Bush House to receive your vehicle sticker.
-If you are not bringing a vehicle to campus, students must fill out the online waiver form (found on the Current Students page under Living at H-SC).
+If you are not bringing a vehicle to campus, students must fill out the online waiver form at HSC.edu, click on Current Students, then Living at H-SC, then Waive Parking Fee.

 (Mandatory for New Students – Casual)